-Equally dedicated to the community in which she lives and works, Michelle sits on the Professional Advisory Committee for the Grand Rapids Community Foundation, and for the past two years she has chaired McShane & Bowie’s Charitable Committee, which each year researches and selects worthy organizations that the firm then supports financially and through volunteering.
+Equally dedicated to the community in which she lives and works, Michelle sits on the Professional Advisory Committee for the Grand Rapids Community Foundation.

 Michelle is on the board of directors for the Ottawa County Chapter of the Children’s Advocacy Center (CAC), a consortium of agencies devoted to addressing the needs of sexually abused children and their families.
-She is also actively involved with Out Side In, Inc., a non-profit that employs equine-assisted psychotherapy (EAP) as an alternative treatment for those who have been victims of trauma or who have other emotional or mental health issues; she a member of the board of directors for that organization as well.
+She is also Vice President of Mulligan’s Hollow Ski Bowl, a staple in the Grand Haven community where families can learn to ski and snowboard.

 For a farming family with two aging parents, five adult children, and thousands of acres of land valued at $50 million, Michelle crafted an appropriate business structure and estate plan that equitably accommodated everyone – including some children who did not wish to participate in the business – and ensured the future of the enterprise and family harmony.

 - University of Detroit Mercy School of Law, Juris Doctor, 1996

 - Order of the Coif